okl/engineering-careers/data-analyst.md

 box on how we store and process data.
 Becoming very intimately connected to the data that runs our rapidly growing retail business, you'll guide various consumers and partners through the data to help them find the best approaches to answering their questions.
+This role will work closely with the other members of the data engineering team to help guide the development of tools to enhance your efficiency and productivity, and ensure the reliability and stability of the data warehouse, as well as engage with our customers to ensure they're having the best experience we can possibly provide

 More concisely, this role will: